Killiankuppens/expense-analyzer-docs/Features/Overview.md

 # Basic features

- - Read a CSV
+ - Process a CSV
- - Group expense based on the bank account number & name
+ - Link an operation to an account
  - Filter grouped expenses
  - Give the total income
  - Give the total expense